Senior Travel Insurance

 Countries and rental companies will differ in how they treat people over a certain age wanting to rent a car.
 Age limits vary from between 50 to 75 and up, and there may be surcharges.
 Each car hire company will use a different insurance provider, and so the upper age limit will increase or vary between companies.
 There are also rules to be aware of in each country.

-The best way to make sure you are covered is to get a confirmation from the car rental company themselves, specific for the location you will be hiring in.
+The best way to make sure you are covered is to get a confirmation from the car rental company themselves, specific to the location you will be hiring in.
 Don’t rely on their websites for answers – this is not always reliable and you can’t always assume that because it isn’t mentioned there isn’t a policy regarding maximum age.

 Knowing medication terms